Master of Arts in Strategic Communication and Leadership Program Features

 Research and Evidence-Based Decision Making Competencies: SCL graduates will develop the following skills:

 - Applied Research—Students will learn applied research tools to gather and evaluate information from relevant sources, including surveys and library, government, archival, and Internet sources; they will also develop the ability to observe, listen to, and question other people.
-(Primary course: Evidence-based Decision Making,; Capstones)
+(Primary course: Evidence-based Decision Making; Across the curriculum)

-- Creativity and Innovation—Students will gain skills that help them and others develop, design, and create new applications, ideas, relationships, systems, and products (Primary course: Integrated Marketing Campaigns)
+- Creativity and Innovation—Students will gain skills that help them and others develop, design, and create new applications, ideas, relationships, systems, and products (Primary course: Strategic Communication Campaigns)

 - Problem Solving and Critical Thinking—Students will develop enhanced problem solving and critical thinking skills to improve communication and decision making.
 (Primary course: Evidence-based Decision Making)

 - Public Opinion and Perception Research—Students will learn best practices for researching, monitoring, and evaluating public opinions and perceptions.
-(Primary course: Evidence-Based Decision Making,; Capstones)
+(Primary course: Evidence-Based Decision Making; Strategic Communication Campaigns)